I see you offer free ground shipping on orders over $250 and was instructed to click here for details. What are the details?

 The primary advantages are:

 1. Better heat dissipation, which means better performance.
 A shock is an "energy converter."
-"Spring energy" has to be converted into "thermal energy" and the resulting heat has to be dissipated as fast as possible.
+"Spring energy" has to be converted into "thermal energy" and the resulting heat has to be dissipated as quickly as possible.
 A shock absorber's effectiveness is directly proportional to its ability to dissipate heat, since a ''hot" shock quickly loses its damping ability.
-In conventional multi-tube shocks the heat must pass through two tubes.
-The BILSTEIN mono-tube design results in a cooler running, more efficient shock.
-A BILSTEIN shock can perform at peak operation between sub-zero weather to 480 degrees F.
+In conventional multi-tube shocks the heat must pass through two tubes before being exposed to the outside.
+The monotube design results in a cooler running, more efficient shock.
+For example, a Bilstein monotube shock can perform at peak operation between -20 and +480 degrees F.

 How long will they last?

 Like any precision machine they cannot last forever.
 Operating conditions will determine their life.
-However BILSTEINS contain no ball check valves or moving parts other than Pistons.
+Bilstein monotube shocks contain no ball check valves or moving parts other than pistons.
 There are no springs and no hinge pins to wear out, deteriorate or get weak with age, use and heat.
 They outlast any other shock absorber in the same application.
-If a BILSTEIN is proven defective due to maternal or workmanship error, the shock will be repaired or replaced at no cost (excluding labor) to the original purchaser for the life of the vehicle.
-(For further details see explanation of the limited warranty in Bilstein's application list.)
+Koni shocks and Bilstien twin-tube shocks have more moving parts, however the adjustment in Koni Sport shocks is desgined to account for wear over time.
+If a Bilstein or Koni is proven defective due to maternal or a workmanship error, the shock will be repaired or replaced at no cost (excluding labor) to the original purchaser for the life of the vehicle.
+(For further details see explanation of the limited warranty in Bilstein's application list).

-How does BILSTEIN compare with other shock absorbers?
+How does Bilstien compare with other shock absorbers?

-BILSTEIN "rising rate" shocks cannot be compared with any conventional multi-tube reservoir shock.
-BILSTEIN worked with Mercedes Benz to develop this revolutionary shock .
-The technology was so advanced that BILSTEIN became original equipment on Mercedes Benz, Porsche, Audi, BMW, and Saab.
-BILSTEIN technology is so far ahead and so different that the performance cannot be equaled.
+Bilstein "Rising rate" shocks cannot be compared with any conventional multi-tube reservoir shock.
+Bilstein worked with Mercedes Benz to develop this revolutionary shock.
+The technology was so advanced that Bilstein shocks became original equipment on Mercedes Benz, Porsche, Audi, BMW, and Saab.
+This original Bilstien monotube design technology is so efficient and so different than virtually all other shocks on the market that the combination of performance, comfort, and longevity cannot be equaled.

-A BILSTEIN doesn't need adjustment to compensate for wear or for varying surfaces.
-The shock responds instantaneously to the speed of suspension movement to provide the exact damping characteristics required for maximum control., safety and performance.
+A Bilstein doesn't need adjustment to compensate for wear or for varying surfaces.
+The shock responds instantaneously to the speed of suspension movement to provide the exact damping characteristics required for maximum control, safety and performance.
 As the terrain or road surface becomes rougher, the speed at which the piston rod travels increases.
 The working piston is velocity sensitive, so that as the piston velocity increases, the shock internally and automatically becomes stiffer.
-A BILSTEIN works with the road surface to provide the exact valving required.
-Conventional shocks operate at one setting and require manual adjustment if any adjustment feature is available.
+A Bilstein works with the road surface to provide the exact valving required.
+Because there are fewer internal moving parts and the quality of the materials used, there is virtually no wear on a Bilstein monotube shock.
+Conventional shocks, such as Koni, do not have the normal operating range of Bilstein monotube shocks, and require manual adjustment if any adjustment feature is available.

-Improve the road-holding characteristics: Better tracking, no pitching or nose-diving when braking; increase cornering stability and reduce stopping distance; reduce wind-wander; increase tire-surface contact, and provide marked improvement in control.
+Improve the road-holding characteristics.
+Better tracking, more controlled pitching and nose-diving when braking, increased cornering stability, reduced stopping distance, reduced sensitivity to heavy winds, increased tire-surface contact, and marked improvement in control are all advantages that you will see even when compared to a new original equipment shock absorber.
 The life of steering and suspension components and tires may also be increased.
-Driving fatigue is reduced because your car is easier to handle and to control with BILSTEINS.
-BILSTEINS will soften the bumps by aiding the tires to cling to the road regardless of the size or roughness of the surface irregularity.
+Driving fatigue is reduced because your car is easier to handle and to control.
+A high performance shock, such as a Bilstein or Koni will allow the tires to stick to the road regardless of the size or roughness of the surface irregularity.
 The "seasick ride" so often associated with larger vehicles is tamed and eliminated.

-Yes, we sell only brand new Bilstein products.
-We are an authorized Bilstein dealer and get all of our merchandize directly from Bilstein.
+Yes, we sell only brand new products.
+We are authorized dealers of Bilstein, Koni, H&R, and KW.
+In most cases, we get our merchandise directly from the respective North American distributor of these products.

-We can get the bushings, shock boots, sleeves, and other small parts for your Bilstein shocks, however we do not stock many of them here, and in the majority of cases it is both faster and less expensive to go directly through Bilstein at 800-537-1085 for these small parts.
+We can get the bushings, shock boots, sleeves, and other small parts, however we do not stock many of them here, and in the majority of cases it is both faster and less expensive to go directly through the manufacturer for these small parts.

 Oh No!
-There is fluid covering my brand new P30- or P36- Strut insert.
+There is fluid covering my brand new Bilstein Strut insert.
 What's wrong?

-If you find a thick red or black fluid oozing out of your shock, most common in the strut inserts with the P30- and P36- prefixes, do not be alarmed.
+If you find a thick white, red or black fluid oozing out of your shock, most common in the strut inserts with the P30-, P36-, 34-, and 35- prefixes, do not be alarmed.
 This is assembly grease that has overflowed when the bare strut insert was mated to the strut housing, and is normal.
 The actual shock oil is an amber color.
-Though it can be a bit messy, the red assembly grease overflow does not affect the functionality of the shock.
+Though it can be a bit messy, the assembly grease overflow does not affect the functionality of the shock.

 The strap that keeps the shock from being fully extended is either in the wrong place for installation or missing entirely.
 What should I do?